pwFoo/Mastodon-OAuth-Documentation/README.md

 # Security

-See the specification and the its references for details
+See the specification and its references for details